COVID-19 will impact

 The lawn and 18th Century Garden shown in the foreground at the rear of Jones Library belong to the library's neighbor, the Amherst History Museum.

-Amherst residents question why deceptive drawings or renderings of the Jones Library Project, shown here, are being used and why Library Trustees hired a PR Marketing firm to sell this project.
+Amherst residents question why inaccurate renderings of the Jones Library Project, shown here, are being used to market this library project to town residents.

-Anyone working with a builder to construct a new house that was shown renderings that included a neighbor’s yard and garden and trees that would need to be removed to build the house, might consider this to be "false advertising.”
-This current rendering of the Jones Project includes the lawn and 18th Century Garden that belong to the Jones next door neighbor, the Amherst History Museum.
-The tall trees behind the Jones Library in this rendering would likely not survive the extensive demolition required for the expansion of the Jones Library building.
+If an individual working with a builder to construct a new house was shown renderings that included a neighbor’s yard, garden and trees, it would be considered "false advertising.”
+This rendering of the Jones Library Project includes the Amherst History Museum lawn and its 18th Century Garden next door.
+Further, the Kinsey Garden's tall canopy of trees shown in the rendering behind the Library would be destroyed by the extensive demolition required for the expansion of the Library.

 10 REASONS TO RENOVATE NOT EXPAND JONES LIBRARY

 2. LIBRARY BORROWER DATA INFLATED: Part of the justification for the Jones Library expansion is based on a formula of a town population of 40,000 to estimate the library population served.
-However, this figure for the Town includes 20,000 college students who nearly all use libraries on their college campuses, not the Jones Library.
+However, this figure for the Town includes 20,000 college students who use college libraries on their campuses, not the Jones Library.
 The actual number of Jones Library card holders is 19,000.

-4. AFFORDABILITY: The Jones Library is already struggling to financially manage its current building size, operating at a $100,000 deficit each year and drawing down its endowment to meet its financial shortfall.
-Pursuing all 4 capital projects as proposed would likely require two tax overrides, which would increase Amherst's already high property taxes, resulting in the town becoming more unaffordable for more people.
+3. AFFORDABILITY: The Jones Library is already struggling to financially manage its current building size, operating at a $100,000 deficit each year and drawing down its endowment to meet its financial shortfall.
+Pursuing all 4 capital projects as proposed would likely require at least one tax override, which would increase Amherst's already high property taxes, resulting in the town becoming more unaffordable for more people.
 In addition, the 2016 cost estimate of $35.6 million for an expansion was based on construction starting in 2019.
 Factoring in rising construction costs, estimated to increase at 4% per year, if construction were to begin in 2022, the project cost would rise to nearly $40 million.
-The $13.7 million State grant funds would not increase, raising the cost to the Town.
-Click to read Lower-Cost Alternative to Jones Expansion.
+The $13.7 million State grant funds would not increase, raising the cost to the Town and while $13.7 million in State funds is a lot of money, this would only cover the INTEREST on the cost of the project.

 UMass Amherst author and preservation expert, Max Page, describes an environmentally sustainable approach: